top of page

 Brand identity FAQ

-What is the essence of a brand identity?
+What's the essence of a brand identity?

-A brand identity, whether yours or someone else's, is made up of all of the different characteristics, values, and attributes that define a brand and distinguish it from others.
+A brand identity, whether yours or someone else's, is made up of all of the different characteristics, values and attributes that define a brand and distinguish it from others.
 It should convey a unique and memorable brand image, through a variety of visual and textual elements.
 In turn all of these should resonate with your target audience and create a lasting, positive impression.

 How much does it cost to develop a brand identity?

-What is the ROI of brand identity?
+What's the ROI of brand identity?

-What is an example of a brand identifier?
+What's an example of a brand identifier?

 Was this article helpful?